 Rosemary is an aromatic medicinal herb from the mint family.
 Dried rosemary is often used in cooking to add flavor, especially to meat.
 Medicinally, rosemary can help improve your mood.
 It also helps sweeten your breath.
 When you’re having trouble concentrating, drink a cup of rosemary tea to boost memory and concentration.

 Lavender’s scent is famous for calming and relaxing.
-Additionally, this medicinal herb can also help to ease pain.
+Additionally, this medicinal herb can also help to ease the pain.
 If applied topically to cuts, lavender has healing properties.
 Lavender can also be made into an essential oil which can be used for a lot of natural home remedies.

 Basil is one of my favorite herbs used in cooking delicious meals like pasta sauces or soups.
 But, this wonderful herb also has medicinal properties that can help relieve flatulence.
 It can also be used topically for scrapes and cuts for a faster recovery.
 Basil is also said to have antiparasitic properties which may aid in deworming of both man and animals.